Adena Ishii now in first place for Berkeley mayor

 On Friday evening, Tim Dupuis, Alameda County registrar of voters, said about 17,000 votes remain to be counted countywide.

-Another 5,000 ballots need to be cured due to signature issues, he said.
+Another 5,000 ballots still need to be cured due to signature issues, he said.

 The ROV has been actively reaching out to those voters by email, phone and snail mail depending on what contact information is available.